Web Accessibility Part II: What Guides Accessibility Efforts?

 Rehabilitation Act of 1973 - Section 508

 Section 508 of the Rehabilitation Act basically says that federal government agencies, including the Postal Service, have to make their electronic and information technology accessible to people with disabilities.
 This access needs to be comparable to what people without disabilities are getting.
-With the newest refresh of the Section 508, the Act is requiring these organizations to meet Level AA compliance of the WCAG2.0 principles.
+With the newest refresh of Section 508, the Act is requiring these organizations to meet Level AA compliance of the WCAG2.0 principles.

 The Americans with Disabilities Act of 1990